qqqlab/madflight-docs/docs/Developer-Guide.md

 ```
 which is a no-op when gps is not used.

 The `gps.h` header file defines the interface, the actual implementation is in `gps.cpp`.
-Some modules have a `cfg_cpp.h` instead of `cfg.cpp`, this is because these files contain compile time options which can be set with #define in the main .ino program.
+Some modules have a `cfg_cpp.h` instead of `cfg.cpp`, this is because these files contain compile time options which can be set with #define in the main.cpp program.

-The modules have as little as possible cross-connections to other modules, the actual fusion of the modules takes place in the main .ino program.
+The modules have as little as possible cross-connections to other modules, the actual fusion of the modules takes place in the main.cpp program.

+Most modules have an update() method which needs to be called periodically from your program.
+This keeps the implementation flexible: you decide when (polling, interrupt, timer) and from which thread the updates take place.

 ## What is a 'gizmo'